alsigit/nobi-sectest/README.md

 https://testing.addityar.xyz/api/v1/ib/listNAB

-**regarding vulnerability at point 1 before, I can confirm all endpoint API lack of authentication, and I will update this severity as CRITICAL, since it will impact:
+**regarding vulnerability at point 1 before, I can confirm all endpoint API lack of authentication, and I will update this severity as CRITICAL, since it will impact:**

-**1. Financial impact (fraud, etc), since anyone can do financial activity without any authentication and no authorization implemented**
+1. Financial impact (fraud, etc), since anyone can do financial activity without any authentication and no authorization implemented
-**2. Data privacy issue**
+2. Data privacy issue**

 **recommendation**:
 - Always disable debug mode on production environment or public application.